Plotagraph: Making Still Images Move!

 We used the app both on iPhone 7 Plus and iPad Pro, and it worked just fine.
 We think the app works better on the iPad Pro because it has a much bigger screen (duh!) which allows you to pay more attention to details and the fact that you can use the Apple Pencil on the iPad Pro, makes the process a little easier and a whole lot more precise.

 When we first started using the app, it seemed a little difficult to be precise, but after a few efforts (especially with the Apple Pencil), we got the hang of it.
-As we used it, we understood that the app could only make things move in waves and ripples which mean it works best with things that “flow”, like clouds or water.
+As we used it, we understood that the app could only make things move in waves and ripples which means it works best with things that “flow”, like clouds or water.
 If you think to put moving arrows on a bird’s wings will make it flap its wings, you are so going to be disappointed.
 The app is magic when it comes to introducing movement in clouds and water, but when we put arrows on a concrete road, it seemed like it was flowing and not moving.
 Similarly, when we used the app to make a table around the Lenovo K8 Note move, the result was interesting but did look a trifle odd.
 Conclusion: the app can only make your subject flow and not literally move.
 You have to use it accordingly.

 While there are some apps that have explored the feature of introducing the motion or making gifs out of images, there is nothing quite like this one.
 Plotagraph really adds another dimension to your pictures.
-What’s more, it offers flexibility, ease of use and amazing results (once you get used to it).
-But adding motion to a static part to a picture is all that the application does.
+What’s more, it offers flexibility, ease of use, and amazing results (once you get used to it).
+But adding motion to a static part of a picture is all that the application does.
 You can not really add filters, or edit the colors or temperature in the picture and have put cash on the line; we know that some users would want more from the app.

 Still, there is no denying that We do not think there is any other application in the segment that offers this kind of feature blended with the ease of use that the app provides.
 And that definitely makes Plotagraph an app to try.
 We liked the app, but as we explored it more, we thought it was kind of limiting which means if a flowy movement is not your cup of tea, then we would suggest you keep it off your iOS devices.
-It is great for those who shoot lots of landscapes (especially of nature – the app’s urban utility is limited as buildings, cars and roads flowing seem spooky), but not really one for the selfie, food and portrait crowd – imagine seeing your face melting or rock solid in the middle of a lot of movement or your pizza flowing!
+It is great for those who shoot lots of landscapes (especially of nature – the app’s urban utility is limited as buildings, cars and roads flowing seem spooky), but not really one for the selfie, food, and portrait crowd – imagine seeing your face melting or rock-solid in the middle of a lot of movement or your pizza flowing!

 You can get Plotagraph+ Photo Animator for USD 4.99 (or Rs 400) at the time of writing from the iTunes App Store